MicrosoftDocs/microsoft-365-docs/microsoft-365/frontline/shifts-connector-powershell-manage.md

   - Microsoft 365 for frontline workers
 ---

-# Use PowerShell to manage your Shifts connection to your workforce management system
+# Manage your Shifts connection to your workforce management system

 ## Overview